2020/12/21

 urine produced, nausea, pain or discomfort when urinating, swelling of the

-• allergic reactions such as difficulty breathing or swallowing, feeling sick to
+legs and ankles, tiredness, weight gain; or - allergic reactions such as difficulty breathing or swallowing, feeling sick to

 the stomach or vomiting, hives, itchy skin, rash, skin blisters, swelling of the